paper-echo/brilliant-inferno-ruby/README.md

 **Note:** Make sure your virtual environment is activated (`source venv/bin/activate`) before running commands.

-### List and Update Parameters
+### List, View, and Update Parameters

-List all parameters and interactively select one to update:
+List all parameters and interactively select one to view or update:

 ```bash
 python3 ssm_manager.py list